This first article appears in the

 and patterns, and a renewed sense of emotional wholeness.

-Craniosacral therapy is redefining communities in the sense of
+Craniosacral work is redefining communities in the sense of

 healing by regaining the spiritual roots that connect each one